 Nearly all B2B and B2C companies use content to drive purchase–whether that’s in-store or online.
 But, you need a story that readers want to hear if you wanna cut through the clutter.

 You also need to be flexible.
-If something happens in the news, you should adjust your calendar to take advantage or avoid being insensitive.
+If something happens in the news, you should adjust your calendar to take advantage of or avoid being insensitive.
 For instance, a national tragedy warrants a suspension of promotion and, instead calls for messages of sympathy or offers of help.
 Don’t use a tragedy to tout yourself or minimalize the impact of events.
-For instance, many TV programs, like the Tonight Show, changed their formats in the aftermath of 911 to show their support for the loss of life.
+For instance, many TV programs, like The Tonight Show, changed their formats in the aftermath of 911 to show their support for the loss of life.

 Managing content marketing with images

 Years ago, keywords were actually words, so the name stuck.
 Today, keywords are really phrases representing the words users employ when searching for something and they’re the key to reaching your target audience.